BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Outline.md

 Below is a description of the system components that are building blocks of the architectural design:
 - MBTA datasets: The sources of data are taken from GTFS, Transit Master, and Smart Bus Mart.
-- GTFS: General Transit Feed Specification contains operation schedules and other associated geographic information.
+- GTFS: General Transit Feed Specification defines a common format for public transportation schedules and associated geographic information.
 - Transit Master: TM Main contains information similar to GTFS’ and keys that explain the identifiers used for different bus routes.
 TM Daily Log contains data of time point crossing, including latitude and longitude coordinates for every bus every 60 seconds.
 - Smart Bus Mart: The set contains reporting data with aggregation based on the on time performance standard.
 - HDFS: Hadoop Distributed File System is a distributed file system, fault-tolerant, designed to be deployed on low-cost hardware.
-- GTFS: General Transit Feed Specification defines a common format for public transportation schedules and associated geographic information.
 - Hadoop: Open-source software framework for storing and processing big data on distributed file systems on large clusters.
 Allows massive data storage and faster processing.
 - d3.js: JavaScript library that uses digital data to drive the creation of dynamic and interactive graphical forms on the web browser.